cpfaff/vim-my-setup/README.md

 Note:

-To use the command-t plugin vim must be build with ruby support.
-The command-t plugin requires the same version vim is linked against to work properly!
+To use the command-t plug-in vim must be build with ruby support.
+The command-t plug-in requires the same version vim is linked against to work properly!
 If you use rvm for ruby version control try: `rmv use system` before executing the steps below.

-- Go to command-t plugin folder:
+- Go to command-t plug-in folder:

 ```
 cd ~/.vim/bundle/Command-T/ruby/command-t/